apache/spark/docs/cloud-integration.md

 {% endhighlight %}

-Commercial products based on Spark generally set up the classpath for talking to cloud infrastructures, in which case this module is not needed.
+Commercial products based on Spark generally set up the classpath for talking to cloud infrastructures, in which case this module may not be needed.

-## <a name="authenticating"></a>Authenticating
+### Authenticating

-Spark jobs must authenticate with the services to access their data.
+Spark jobs must authenticate with the object stores to access data within them.

-1. When Spark is running in cloud infrastructure (for example, on Amazon EC2, Google Cloud or Microsoft Azure), the credentials are usually automatically set up.
+1. When Spark is running in a cloud infrastructure, the credentials are usually automatically set up.
 1. `spark-submit`  picks up the `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`
-and `AWS_SESSION_TOKEN` environment variables and sets the associated configuration parameters for`s3n` and `s3a` to these values
+and `AWS_SESSION_TOKEN` environment variables and sets the associated authentication options for the `s3n` and `s3a` filesystem clients.
 1. In a Hadoop cluster, settings may be set in the `core-site.xml` file.
 1. Authentication details may be manually added to the Spark configuration in `spark-default.conf`
-1. Alternatively, they can be programmatically set in the `SparkConf` instances used to configure the application's `SparkContext`.
+1. Alternatively, they can be programmatically set in the `SparkConf` instance used to configure the application's `SparkContext`.

-*Important: never check in authentication secrets into source code repositories, especially public ones*
+*Important: never check authentication secrets into source code repositories, especially public ones*

 Consult [the Hadoop documentation](http://hadoop.apache.org/docs/current/) for the relevant configuration and security options.

+## Configuring

+Each cloud connector has its own set of configuration parameters, again, consult the relevant documentation.

 ### Recommended settings for writing to object stores